iwasz/blog2/_posts/2018-01-16-self-balancing-robot-improvements.md

 ![Better motors picture](/assets/IMG_20180107_163408-e1516133185673-169x300.jpg)

-I decided, my first set of motors (Dagu DG02S 48:1) have to low torque on low RPM (driven from DRV8835 H-Bridge again with PWM).
+I decided, my first set of motors (Dagu DG02S 48:1) have too low torque on low RPM (driven from DRV8835 H-Bridge again with PWM).
 The robot was able to stand, but wiggled (video in the previous post).
 So I changed them to JK28HS32 stepper motors, which proved to be even weaker.
-They simply have to low torque in all RPM range for the weight of my robot.
+They simply have too low torque in all RPM range for the weight of my robot.
 More disadvantages:

 * Draws tons of current even when robot is stationary.
 This is because un-geared steppers (at least small ones) spin freely when unpowered and thus need current which hold them in position.
 * More complex electronics (1 H-bridge per motor instead of 1/2 per brushed one), and much more complex programming.